 - i.
-All workmanship must be within the tolerances defined in Chapter 1 of this Manual. - ii.
-All work is to be carried out by a technically competent person in a workmanlike manner. - iii.
+All workmanship must be within defined tolerances as defined in Chapter 1 of this Manual. - ii.
+All work to be carried out by a technically competent person in a workmanlike manner. - iii.
 Pile foundations schemes must be tested to confirm that the installation meets the design requirements.

 - i.
-All materials should be stored correctly in a manner that will not cause damage or deterioration of the product. - ii.
+All materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
 All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure shall, unless specifically agreed otherwise with the Warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure, may have a lesser durability, but not in any circumstances less than 15 years.
+The structure shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
+Individual components and assemblies, not integral to the structure, may have a lesser durability but not in any circumstances less than 15 years.

 - i.
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Piled foundation designs must be supported by structural calculations provided by a suitably qualified expert.
-Calculations for full piling systems must be provided by, or endorsed by, the piling manufacturer. - iii.
-Piled foundations must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+Calculations for full piling systems must be provided by or endorsed by the piling manufacturer. - iii.
+Piled foundations must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes.

-Piles are used to transfer loads from buildings to the supporting ground, and are utilised in a wide range of applications where conventional strip footings are inappropriate.
-They are particularly employed where soft or loose soils overlay strong soils or rocks at depths that can be reached conveniently by driving or boring.
-They are often the most economical type of foundation when very heavy loads must be supported or uplift forces need to be resisted.
-Large piles are extremely useful for limiting the settlements of large structures on deep stiff clays; smaller versions can provide appropriate foundations for houses and other small buildings on stiff clays liable to shrinkage and swelling.
+Piles are used to transfer loads from buildings to the supporting ground, and are used in a wide range of applications where conventional strip footings are inappropriate.
+They are particularly used where soft or loose soils overlay strong soils or rocks at depths that can be reached conveniently by driving or boring.
+They are often the most economic type of foundation when very heavy loads must be supported or uplift forces need to be resisted.
+Large piles are extremely useful for limiting the settlements of large structures on deep stiff clays, smaller versions can provide appropriate foundations for houses and other small buildings on stiff clays liable to shrinkage and swelling.
 The technique has been in use for many years.

-The following situations are beyond the scope of the guidance in this Chapter:
+The following situations are beyond the scope of the guidance in this Chapter.

-- Innovative foundation systems that do not have third-party approval or accreditation - Piling systems where the structural design is not endorsed by the Specialist Piling Contractor
+- Innovative foundation systems that do not have third party approval or accreditation; - Piling systems where the structural design is not endorsed by the piling Specialist Contractor.